microsoft/azuredevopslabs/labs/vstsextend/Jenkins/README.md

    ![VSTS Git config in Jenkins](images/jenksaddvstsgit.png)

-1. The source code for this application has both unit tests and UI tests.
-We will include the unit tests but skip the UI tests from running now.
+   >The source code for this application has both unit tests and UI tests.
+Only the unit tests will be included in this lab.

-1. Scroll down to the **Build** section.
-Enter the following text in the **Goals and Options** field
+1. Scroll down to the **Build** section and provide the text `package -Dtest=FaresTest,SimpleTest` in the **Goals and Options** field

-   >package -Dtest=FaresTest,SimpleTest

-1. Click **Save** to navigate to the main page of the project you just created
+1. Click the **Save** button to navigate to the home page of the project just created

    ![Build Settings in Jenkins](images/jenkins-buildsettings.png)

-1. The last configuration that we will do for this lab is to add a *Post-build* action to publish the artifacts.
-Scroll down to **Post-Build Actions**  section, click **Add post-build action** and select **Archive the artifacts**
+1. To configure the Post build actions, in the **Post-Build Actions**  section, click on the **Add post-build action** and choose the **Archive the artifacts** option.

    ![Post Build Action](images/jenkinspostbuildaction.png)

 1. Enter  **target/*.war** in the text box.
-Click **Save** to save the settings and return to the project page
+Click **Save** to save the settings and return to the project page.

    ![Archive War](images/jenkinsarchiveartifacts.png)

-1. We have completed all the necessary configuration and Select **Build Now** to start an Ad-hoc build
+1. Since the configuration is now completed, click on the **Build Now** option to start an Ad-hoc build.

-1. You will notice the build progress just below the left side navigation menu
+   > The build progress will be displayed on the left pane in the **Build History** section

    ![Running Ad-hoc Build](images/adhocbuild.png)

-1. You can select the build number to get into the details of the build including the build artifacts, in this case, the WAR file for the project.
+1. To view the build details and the list of build artifacts, click on the build number displayed in the **Module Builds** section.

    ![Build Details](images/builddetails.png)

    ![Build Artifacts](images/buildmodules.png)

-1. Select the **Test Results** links if you want to see the results of the unit tests that were included in the build definition.
+1. The test results for the unit tests included in the build definition can be viewed by clicking on the **Test Results** link.

 ## Approach 1: Running Jenkins without VSTS Build